 Curbside Service is an option for patrons who prefer not to enter our building.
 Simply give us a call to schedule a time to pick up your items.

-Book Discussions meet monthly via a ZOOM meeting.
+Book Discussions meet monthly at the library.
 All readers are welcome.

 During the warm months, the library offers a Summer Reading Program that rewards readers of all ages for time spent reading with prizes, events and exciting crafts.